nterreri/thesis/report/chapter6.md

-The "plugin" model makes the system independent of the IO device that delivers it (in the case of the group project, a webserver) which may be in the future a mobile app, a CLI client, or a Java Swing interface.
+The "plugin" model makes the system independent of the IO device that delivers it (in the case of the group project, a webserver) which may be in the future a mobile app, a CLI client, or anything else.
 It is, in fact, the caller's responsibility to import this project's packages and modules, and to use them as documented in the test cases.
-The data models gathering conversation and user concerns data should be used in a similar fashion: independently of the durable storage solution adopted (whether this is SQL, NoSQL, host filesystem or any other) it should be the caller's responsibility to import this project to serialize the data.
+Similarly, the data models gathering conversation and user concerns data should be used in a similar fashion: independently of the durable storage solution adopted (whether this is SQL, NoSQL, host filesystem or any other) it should be the caller's responsibility to import this project to serialize the data[^facade].

-### Evaluation of Technologies Used
-#### RiveScript
-While the choice of RiveScript as the chatbot brain framework was sensible at the time given the prior research, the author reccomends other options are investigated during the next iteration, for the following reasons.

-The undocumented problems encountered with it during development, its limitations with respect to matching semantic patterns of input (unlike others like ChatScript), the chatbot brain implementation provided with the current project is not very extensive.

-#### NLTK and Gensim
-The NTLK proved to be a versatile tool, used primarily in the categorization and message processing modules.
-Its main limitation is the lack of sequence classifier support (as lamented in Chapter 2).
-For this reason it is recommended that alternatives that offer such models are investigated during the next iteration (see for example Schreiber et al, 2016).

-The use made of Gensim in the current iteration was very minimal, but this tool seems so highly specialized that it is difficult to find alternatives to it.
+[^facade]:  Although both consumers of the system would benefit from the creation of a unified façade instead of having dependencies across multiple subpackages of the system.

+There are various ways in which the project could be extended.
+First of all, the author advises exploring an open source framework different from RiveScript given the limitations discovered within it during this project (or if the client believes it appropriate using third party remote APIs.).
+See Appendix A for instructions on how to replace RiveScript with some other alternative, and see Chapter 2 for a discussion of alternatives.

+Secondly, the categorizer module (to which only a week was dedicated during this project) could be made more robust and extended to use sequence classifiers, potentially extending the NLTK open source project (see Chapter 2 and Appendix (#??) for initial research in this direction).
+Eventually, this should become part of the preprocessing layer to inform the input to the rule-based chatbot enigne with the output of a machine learning component.

+Third, generation of RiveScript (or other specialized languages) could be investigated following up on the initial results with the synonym generation package.
+This could dynamically generate synonyms to help improve pattern matchers.

+Finally and most importantly, it may be desirable to investigate information-retrieval techniques to extract information from the conversation data gathered during conversations.
+One of the biggest obstacles to providing cancer patients with better care is the time it takes to create a care plan.
+Through the extraction of information about the patient's concerns ahead of time, it may be possible to shorten the duration of the care plan appointments, and therefore allow a larger number of patients to be provided with a care plan.
+Of course, it would still be necessary to first gather relevant data through the conversational UI or a different solution.